steveshogren/blog-source/source/_posts/2016-02-06-haskell-is-the-dark-souls-of-programming.markdown

 github-stats-exe: user error (https not supported)
 ```

 Wat.
-Further inspection of the docs shows a line in paragraph 5.
+Further inspection of the docs shows a line WAAY DOWN in paragraph 5.

 > NOTE: This package only supports HTTP;

 {% img center giants /images/nope_better.gif 250 'giants' 'giants' %}

-When <del>playing Dark Souls</del>programming Haskell, sometimes the best move is to run
+When <del>playing Dark Souls</del>programming Haskell, sometimes the best move
-away.
-I search again. ```haskell https request``` comes up with "http-conduit".
+is to run away.
+I search again. ```haskell https request``` returns
-After adding http-conduit to my cabal, I come up with this beast:
+"http-conduit" as the best choice.
+After adding http-conduit to my cabal, I come
+up with this beast without any surprises:

 ``` haskell
 query :: IO String